alephium/docs/docs/dapps/build-dapp-with-nextjs.md

 This is a continuation of the [getting started](/dapps/getting-started.md) guide.
-By the end of this guide, you should be able to build a simple [Nextjs](https://nextjs.org/) dApp that interacts with the token faucet smart contracts discussed in the [getting started](/dapps/getting-started.md) guide.
+By the end of this guide, you should be able to build a simple [Nextjs](https://nextjs.org/) dApp that interacts with the token faucet smart contracts discussed in the [getting started](/dapps/getting-started.md) guide

 Prerequisites: